This post may contain affiliate links. Please read my disclosure for more information.

-Once you can show two years of tax returns with AirBnb side hustle income on it, it will officially be counted as income for you that can help you get a loan to purchase a new home!
+Once you can show two years of tax returns with Airbnb buiness income on it, it will officially be counted as income for you that can help you get a loan to purchase a new home!

-Getting a loan for a house is all about your debt-income ratio so when you can show additional income from your AirBnb side hustle, then you can potentially purchase again.
+Getting a loan for a house is all about your debt-income ratio so when you can show additional income from your Airbnb business, then you can potentially purchase again.

-However you use the income, I can tell you this is a business you must start today!
-Start your own AirBnb listing today.
+However you use the income, I can tell you you should start your own Airbnb business right away!
+Start your own Airbnb listing today.